2 recommended OTC drugs

 Frequently asked

-Paracetamol or ibuprofen for child?
+Paracetamol or ibuprofen for a child?

 Both are effective.
 Paracetamol from birth, ibuprofen from 3 months.
 Choose based on tolerance and individual response.

-Can I alternate?
+Can I alternate them?

-At what temperature do I give antipyretic?
+At what temperature should I give an antipyretic?

 If the child is comfortable, you can wait.
 For fever above 38.5°C or obvious discomfort — yes.
 The goal is comfort, not forced normalization.

-Febrile convulsions — what do I do?
+Febrile seizures — what do I do?

 See also